Invariant connections and PBW theorem for Lie groupoid pairs: Abstract

 \section{Abstract}

-Given a closed wide Lie subgroupoid $\A$ of a Lie groupoid $\L$, i.e.\ a Lie groupoid pair, we interpret the associated Atiyah class as the obstruction to the existence of $\L$-invariant fibrewise affine connections on the homogeneous space $\L/\A$.
+To a closed wide Lie subgroupoid $\A$ of a Lie groupoid $\L$, i.e.\ a Lie groupoid pair, we associate an Atiyah class which we interpret as the obstruction to the existence of $\L$-invariant fibrewise affine connections on the homogeneous space $\L/\A$.
 For Lie groupoid pairs with vanishing Atiyah class, we show that the left $\A$-action on the quotient space $\L/\A$ can be linearized.

-In addition to giving an alternative proof of a result of Calaque about the Poincar\'e--Birkhoff--Witt map for Lie algebroid pairs with vanishing Atiyah class, this result specializes to a necessary and sufficient condition for the linearization of dressing actions, and gives a clear interpretation of the Molino class as an obstruction to simultaneous linearization of all the monodromies.
+In addition to giving an alternative proof of a result of Calaque about the Poincar\'e--Birkhoff--Witt map for Lie algebroid pairs with vanishing Atiyah class, this result specializes to a necessary and sufficient condition for the linearization of dressing actions, and gives a clear interpretation of the Molino class as an obstruction to the simultaneous linearization of all the monodromies.

-In the course of the paper, a general theory of connections and connection forms on Lie groupoid principal bundles is developed.
-Also, a computational substitute to the adjoint action (which only exists ``up to homotopy'') is suggested.
+In the course of the paper, a general theory of connections on Lie groupoid equivariant principal bundles is developed.